daniel5151/gdbstub/README.md

 - Improve multiprocess / multi-thread / multi-core support
 - Improve packet-parsing infrastructure?
 - Support addresses larger than 64-bits?
-  - This would require plumbling-through the architecture's pointer size as a generic parameter into all the packet parsing code, which probably isn't _too_ difficult, just time consuming.
+  - This would require plumbing-through the architecture's pointer size as a generic parameter into all the packet parsing code, which probably isn't _too_ difficult, just time consuming.

 ## Using `gdbstub` on bare-metal hardware

-While the target use-case for `gdbstub` is emulation, the crate is entirely `no_std`, which means it _should_ be possible to implement a `gdbstub::Target` which uses low-level trap instructions + context switching to debug bare-metal code.
+Since `gdbstub` is entirely `no_std`, it _should_ be possible to implement a `gdbstub::Target` which uses low-level trap instructions + context switching to debug bare-metal code.

 If you happen to stumble across this crate and use it to debug bare-metal hardware, please let me know!
+I'd love to link to your project!